stevennooijen/stairwaytotravel-backend/README.md

 ToDo checklist:
 - [x] Create destinations database
 - [ ] Create Cloud Function for retrieving (random) destinations from the DB
-    - [ ] Set up local Flask to test the API / emulate the function
+    - [x] Set up local Flask to test the API / emulate the function
-- [ ] Create user interaction database
+- [ ] Create user interaction database (3 fields: user_id + dest_id + time + action)
 - [ ] Create API / Cloud Functions for interacting with a destination.
+    - [ ] Adapt random function such that it won't show destinations twice
+- [ ] Write tests for Flask APIs / Cloud Functions
 - [ ] Build a front-end application
 - [ ] Get a "Good" destinations data set